 Clear Creek Trail is a 34.2 mile lightly trafficked out and back trail located near Grand Canyon, Arizona that offers scenic views and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from March until November.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from March until November.

 An extended backpack trip of four to six days deep within the Grand Canyon.
 NOTE: The starting point for Clear Creek Trail, Bright Angel Campground, is in a remote location away from a trailhead.
 The shortest, fastest way to Bright Angel Campground is from the South Kaibab trailhead following the South Kaibab Trail.
 The Road to Yaki Point and the South Kaibab trailhead is closed to private vehicles.
 Therefore, hikers must ride the free Kaibab Trail Route Shuttle bus, which departs every fifteen minutes from Canyon View Information Plaza.
 Carry plenty of water for the long trek to Clear Creek - the only reliable water on the trail.
 Clear Creek is a fascinating, off-the-beaten-track destination that deserves several days to explore.

 hiked clear creek from bright angel camp ground.
 Great hike, great views, but traveled through the heat of the day.
 The sun was very hot, and just barely had enough water to make it to the camp ground.
 I was a little worried about a water source, but was very relieved at the sight of the green cotton woods, and sound of the running water.
 I only spent 1 night, and regret that decision, i wish we stayed longer.